 The preface of a project report must acknowledge the assistance received by the author in completing the project.
-The report should also contain a statement as to the significance of the work (in terms of its originality and usefulness) and its worth in terms of the number of credits allotted to it (minimum 5, maximum 15).
+The report should also contain a statement as to the significance of the work (in terms of its originality and usefulness) and its worth in terms of the number of credits allotted to it.

 Content Organization of a Project Report

-(d) The project report should begin with Acknowledgements, a Table of Contents, a List of Figures, a List of Tables, and a List of Symbols, all on separate pages and numbered as preliminary pages, typically in lower case roman numbers.
+- The project report should begin with Acknowledgements, a Table of Contents, a List of Figures, a List of Tables, and a List of Symbols and abbreviations (as appropriate), all on separate pages and numbered as preliminary pages, typically in lower case roman numbers.